kalisio/kano/docs/guides/advanced-usage.md

 ## Developing in Kano

 For the bravest who want to develop in **Kano**, we recommend that you browse the documentation of our [Development Kit](https://kalisio.github.io/kdk/).
-Indeed **Kano** is based on the **KDK** and makes the best use of all the features offered by thr provided cartographic services.
+Indeed **Kano** is based on the **KDK** and makes the best use of all the features offered by the provided cartographic services.